707HACKERGOD/checkered/README.md

 You will want to stay on guard to not reveal your curse - it will possess you randomly and make a hostile AI take over your character.
 Its goal is to kill everyone.

 You can enter Mind's Eye mode anytime to see in advance what this AI would do.
-Youu'll get a short preparation period before a possession to get in position, then activate traps.
+You'll get a short preparation period before a possession to get in position, then activate traps.

 You'll be stuck in the same city for a full in-game year, so your every action will impact your reputation.
 The game adapts to your choices.
 You don't have to fight the curse.